-In fall 2016, The Belknap Press of Harvard University Press published his latest book, Thundersticks: Firearms and the Violent Transformation of Native America.
-Publishers Weekly wrote, “Silverman tells this sad and bloody story with verve, making this an essential work for scholars of colonial encounters.”
+In fall 2016, The Belknap Press of Harvard University Press published Thundersticks: Firearms and the Violent Transformation of Native America.
+In its review, Publishers Weekly wrote, “Silverman tells this sad and bloody story with verve, making this an essential work for scholars of colonial encounters.

 His new book, an account of systemic racism against Indigenous people in the 400-year history of race in America, will be published by Bloomsbury.